demisto/content/Packs/AtlassianConfluenceCloud/Integrations/AtlassianConfluenceCloud/README.md

 ### confluence-cloud-space-list
 ***
-Returns a list of all confluence spaces.
+Returns a list of all Confluence spaces.

 #### Base Command